Amex Gold to Platinum upgrade offer

 After dropping to 50,000 points, I was again targeted for a 100,000-point Amex Gold to Platinum upgrade offer.

-I immediately clicked on the link, picked the contentious Julie Mehretu scratchy paint design, and submitted my request.
-I was instantly approved.
 Was it because of my outreach to Amex or did the algorithm recognize I might need one final push to go through with the upgrade?
 I don’t know, but I’m glad it happened.

 Why I upgraded my Amex Gold to Platinum

-The timing of my card upgrade was perfect because the Amex Gold recently underwent some major changes.
+The timing of my card upgrade was perfect because the Amex Gold Card underwent some major changes.
 I’ve had my Amex Gold Card for a couple of years, and it’s served me well, but the card updates made me realize it was time to let it go.
 Upgrading to the Amex Platinum Card was the perfect solution.
 Here’s why:

 Amex Gold to Platinum upgrade approved